JCUS-CMS/assignment-2-team-10/themes/ass2/readme.txt

 = Does this theme support any plugins? =

-Ass2 includes support for Infinite Scroll in Jetpack.
+start-t includes support for Infinite Scroll in Jetpack.

 == Changelog ==